LuisMLopez-dev/Double-Dabble-Algorithm/README.md

 - Converts binary number of any desired length into the corresponding amount of BCD digits
 - Works well with Seven Segment Displays
 - Created in Xilinx Vivado for a Nexys4 DDR FPGA
-- Efficient, portable, and well commented
+- Efficient, portable, and well commented VHDL code